Dizbdeedee/gmodhaxe/README.md

 Build your project using `build.hxml`

-If you want to change between building for an addon/gamemode, or if you want to change the addons name, change the following lines in `client.hxml` and `server.hxml`
+If you want to change between building for an addon/gamemode, or if you want to change the addons name, change the following lines in `args.hxml`

 `-D addonname=myaddon`